- This Key field lets you assign a unique key to a header.

 - All fields are mandatory.

-- This field is mandatory, and it is a text field where you can enter any alphanumeric key to create an ID.
-A maximum of 10 characters, 0-9 and A–Z, are allowed in the field.
+- The A1 field lets you enter any alphanumeric key to create an ID.
+A maximum of 10 characters, 0-9, A–Z, and special characters are allowed in the field.

 Please note that to fill the expression, you can drag and drop the nodeset from the Output section.